timbertson/autonose/readme.md

-# Sniffles - The Plan:
+# Autonose - The Plan:

-Sniffles is to be a python autotest-like tool. pyautotest already exists, but personally I've not had much luck with it, and by re-running everything all the time, it doesn't really scale to larger projects.
+Autonose is to be a python autotest-like tool. pyautotest already exists, but personally I've not had much luck with it, and by re-running everything all the time, it doesn't really scale to larger projects.

-The aim of sniffles is to be trustable - aside from some well known shortcomings, it should be able to give you high confidence that its cached test results are in fact the current state of your test base.
+The aim of autonose is to be trustable - aside from some well known shortcomings, it should be able to give you high confidence that its cached test results are in fact the current state of your test base.
 It will accomplish this by runtime coverage checking, to determine all code files that could cause